matt5301/mis2402demos/README.md

 This repository showcases the html project I made for MIS 2402 Web Application Development.
 The included .pdf file shows the instructions for the assignment.
-Combining these files create the full website.
+The html project folder contains the full website.